mozbrick/brick/component/iconbutton/README.md

 * applying styles to `x-iconbutton > .x-iconbutton-icon` applies styles to the icon of the button

-* applying styles to `x-iconbutton > .x-iconbutton-label` applies styles to the label of the button
+* applying styles to `x-iconbutton > .x-iconbutton-content` applies styles to the content of the button

 ***Known issue:*** applying a `font-size` to the `x-iconbutton` itself can sometimes cause extra top-padding to appear, due to the way vertical-align's baselines work.
-To work around this issue, make sure to only apply `font-size` to the `x-iconbutton > .x-iconbutton-label` selector.
+To work around this issue, make sure to only apply `font-size` to the `x-iconbutton > .x-iconbutton-content` selector.